Robaina/Pynteny/README.md

 * [Pynteny CLI](https://robaina.github.io/Pynteny/examples/example_cli/)
 * [Sus operon](https://robaina.github.io/Pynteny/examples/example_sus/)

 You can find more notebooks in the [examples directory](docs/examples/).
-We invite you to explore Pynteny's web application by executing the command `pynteny app`.
 Find more info in the [documentation](https://robaina.github.io/Pynteny/).

 ## 5. :arrows_counterclockwise: Dependencies
 Pynteny would not work without these awesome projects: